SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Unfortunately, the format of some of the Settings files have changed again with this release and you have to recreate them:
   1. The format of the *Race Engineer Settings* file has changed again.
 Please start the *Race Engineer Settings* application, adjust all the settings and close the dialog with the "Ok" button.
   2. Hold the control button down, while starting "Simulator Startup" and adjust the Button Box position.
 This is necessary, since Simulator Controller now supports multiple Button Boxes.

+Last, but not least, the former automatically activated "Shutdown" function in the "Launch" mode now is configured by an explicit plugin argument of the *System* plugin.
+You must update your [plugin configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#configuration), if you want the "Shutdown" function to still be available.

 ***